Undergraduate Admission Requirements

 Social Studies: (3 Carnegie Units) United States History (1 unit), World History (1 unit), Government (1/2 unit), Economics (1/2 unit), or eography (1/2 unit).

 Advanced Electives: (2 Carnegie Units) Foreign Language, World Geography, 4th year Laboratory-based Science, or 4th year Mathematics.

 Computer Applications: (1/2 Carnegie Unit) The course should include use of application packages, such as word processing and spreadsheets.

-Eighth Grade Units: Algebra I or first-year foreign language taken in the eighth grade will be accepted for admission provided course content is the same as the high school course.
+Pre-High School Units: Algebra I, first-year foreign language, MS Studies, or Computer Applications taken prior to high school will be accepted for admission provided course content is the same as the high school course.

 The Board of Trustees of the Institutions of Higher Learning (IHL Board) for the State of Mississippi has mandated the following modifications to the admissions policy:

 All entering freshman enrolled at an Institution of Higher Learning university will be required to successfully complete specific college preparatory course work during their first semester of college if they fall under one of the following categories:

 - Entering freshman with an ACT Mathematics subtest score of 16 or less will be required to take Intermediate Mathematics.